onap/policy-parent/docs/api/api.rst

    "Optimization.VnfPolicy", ":download:`link <policytypes/onap.policies.optimization.VnfPolicy.json>`"

-Also, in Dublin release, We provide backward compatibility support for controlloop operational and guard policies encoded in legacy format.
+Also, in El Alto release, We provide backward compatibility support for controlloop operational and guard policies encoded in legacy format.
 Below is a table containing sample legacy guard/operational policies and well-formed TOSCA monitoring policies.